calibers/design/README.md

 There are three types of display cells:
 ###### Full
-This is used for
+This is used whenever a specific user is mentioned *Ex.
+When displaying a user's open chats.*
 ###### Search
-This is used for
+This is used when several options are listed *Ex.
+On the home screen*, as well as within the search interface.
 ###### Simple
-This is used for
+This is used when several options are listed, but they do not feature images.

 **<a id="cells">Cell Format</a>**
 ![Cell Format](/support/cells.png "Cells")